syncfusion-content/wpf-docs/wpf/Tree-Navigator/Overview.md

 ### Key features

-* Items Source – Any business object collection can be bound to control.
+* **Items Source** – Any business object collection can be bound to Tree Navigator items.

-* Hierarchical Data Template – Business objects displayed in the hierarchy can be customized with single template.
+* **Hierarchical** Data Template – Business objects displayed in the hierarchy can be customized with single template.

-* Navigation Mode – Two types of navigation mode (Default and Extended) support.
+* **Navigation Mode** – Two types of navigation mode.
+They are

+    * **Default mode** - In this navigation mode, the header of the current hierarchy level item can be shown at the top of the Tree Navigator with the back button.
+This back button is utilized to navigate towards the root from the current level.

+    * **Extended mode** - In the Extended mode, header of each level from the root to current level stacked one by one at the top of the TreeNavigator.

+* **Header** - The HeaderTemplate property of Tree Navigator can be utilized to modify the Tree Navigator header.

+* **Item Selection** - The SelectedItem property of SfTreeNavigator can be utilized to get or set the SelectedItem in SfTreeNavigator.